Where's the price list?

 2024 Aluminum is very durable, light weight, and inexpensive.
 Its propensity to change temperature quickly is seen by some as a disadvantage, since molds produce their best bullets within a narrow temperature sweet spot.

 360 Brass is a bit heavier than iron, and costs less because of ease of machining.
-It maintains temperature very well, and cavities machine mirror bright.
+It maintains temperature very well.
 Some see its weight as a disadvantage.

 My favorite for my own casting is aluminum.